Vishva Vidya — Vedanta Tradicional

 There is significant overlap:

 The importance of mental preparation.
-Vedānta calls it [sādhana-catuṣṭaya](/blog/5-qualidades-estudante-vedanta) (four qualifications).
+Vedānta calls this sādhana-catuṣṭaya (four qualifications).
 Yoga calls it yama and niyama.
 Both recognize that without emotional and ethical maturity, no deep knowledge is possible.

 The value of meditation.
 Vedānta uses dhyāna as nididhyāsana (assimilation of knowledge).
 Yoga uses dhyāna as a tool to quiet the mind.
 The methods differ, but both value meditative discipline.

 The emphasis on Īśvara.
 Patañjali introduces Īśvara-praṇidhāna (surrender to Īśvara) as a path of practice.
-[Vedānta also recognizes Īśvara](/blog/ishvara-conceito-de-deus-vedanta), though with a more developed theology.
+Vedānta also recognizes Īśvara, albeit with a more developed theology.

-[Karma-yoga](/blog/karma-yoga-acao-sem-apego) -- the attitude of acting without attachment to results -- is complementary to Yoga's yama-niyama.
-Both systems agree that an ethical, detached life prepares the mind.
+Karma-yoga — the attitude of acting without attachment to the result — is complementary to Yoga's yama-niyama.
+Both systems agree that an ethical and detached life prepares the mind.

 The nature of liberation.

 For Patañjali, liberation (kaivalya) is the isolation of puruṣa.
-Puruṣa separates from prakṛti and remains in its isolated nature.
-It is a dualism -- puruṣa and prakṛti are two distinct, eternally separate realities.
+Puruṣa separates from prakṛti and rests in its isolated nature.
+It is a dualism — puruṣa and prakṛti are two distinct and eternally separate realities.

 This difference is enormous.
 In Patañjali's Yoga, the world is real and you need to disconnect from it.
 In Vedānta, the world is dependently real and you need to recognize yourself as its ground.